P15taank/Assignment-1---HTMLCSS/Readme.md

 ## What I have learn in this project
 I have learn about HTML tags, structure of HTML and how to make a web page beautiful with some properties of CSS like positioning and z-index.
 ## Honest Time Spent
-I spent 5 hours to complete this project
+I spent 5 hours to complete this project.
 ## Live Link
 You can preview the project [Here]()